|INTRODUCTION||BIBLIOGRAPHIC REVIEW||NATIONAL VERSIONS||SCALE CONSTRUCTION|

 As part of the Family History Project (1998-2002) , we developed two historical versions of the scale for Britain, one for the period 1777-1866, the other for the period 1867-1913.
 The background to this historical work is given in Prandy 1993 and an account of the construction of historical versions of the scale is in Prandy & Bottero 1998, Bottero & Prandy 1999 and Bottero & Prandy 2001.
 These are used for the analysis of work-life trajectories and social mobility in Prandy & Bottero 2000a and Prandy & Bottero 2000b.

 As part of the HIS-CAM project (2004-present) we have developed historical versions for Britain, Germany, France, Sweden, the Netherlands, Belgium, Canada, and the USA, using the HISCO occupatonal unit group classification.
-Publications on this work are available from the HIS-CAM website.
+Publications on this work are available from the HIS-CAM website (see esp.
+Lambert et al. 2013).

 A by-product of generating CAMSIS scales is often additional metadata linking occupational unit groups with other information (such as descriptive value labels or other occupation-based social classifications).
-Some relevant resources are available on our 'occupational classifications' page, and an attempt to prepare these in a more comprehensive way is made by the GEODE project webpages.
+Some further relevant resources of this nature are available on our 'occupational classifications' page, and an attempt to organise these in a more comprehensive way is made by the GEODE project webpages.

 Blau, P. M., & Duncan, O. D. (1967).
 The American Occupational Structure.
 New York: Wiley. (back)

-E. Bihagen & P.S.
-Lambert (2012) Class and status: One or two forms of stratification?
+Bihagen, E. and Lambert, P.S.
+(2012) Class and status: One or two forms of stratification?
 Paper presented to the Equalsoc conference, Stockholm, 24 September 2012 (back)

 Breen, R. (1985).
 Log-multiplicative models for contingency tables using GLIM.
 GLIM Newsletter, 10, 14-19. (back)